What’s the rate of return on a Bank On Yourself plan?

 I spent 40 hours(!) on the phone with the insurance company trying to get this fixed.
 One of their top level executives told me they wished their agents had never heard about this since the agents believed they knew how to do this, but were routinely structuring the policies wrong and it was causing more client complaints than anything else.

-A year later I referred my sister to a different advisor who also insisted he knew everything about this.
+A year later I referred my sister to a different financial representative who also insisted he knew everything about this.
 We only found out years later he structured it incorrectly, and it’s growing MUCH more slowly than it should have.
 As a result, she’s had to delay her retirement for many years.

 This strategy is a specialty, much like brain surgery is.
 This is why most people would rather see a specialist, who has done this many, many times and who has had rigorous training and certification in it, than go see a general practitioner.